bashbaug/SimpleOpenCLSamples/samples/06_ndrangekernelfromfile/README.md

 If not, what happens if you pass a local work size that does not evenly divide the global work size?
 If so, can you pass the right build options to enable non-uniform work-group support?
 3. Do you see any difference compiling and linking the program separately vs. building it in one step?
-4. Can load and compile a program from a different file and link with it?
+4. Can you load and compile a program from a different file and link with it?

 ## Command Line Options